 This Bill would allow Seniors to use the proceeds of the sale of their Life Policies.
 This would allow them to pay for healthcare costs and long-term care arrangements (including long term care insurance premiums).
 Significantly, this would also allow the sale amount to be rolled over into tax-free accounts.

 Any distributions from the accounts would not be taxed if used for permitted healthcare costs.
 Conversely, distributions for unauthorised purposes would be subject to income taxes and 20% excise tax.

 Undistributed amounts in the accounts, including investment earnings, would not be taxed during the Senior’s lifetime or his or her spouse’s lifetime.

 This will be achieved by amending the Internal Revenue Code of 1986 and creating a new IRS Code Section 139H via a “Long Term Care Account Act”.

 This kind of option has previously only been available to proceeds of Viatical Settlements (Terminally Ill insureds with short Life expectancy).

-Extension of these arrangements to the much larger “Life Settlement” market (Retirees with unwanted / excess life insurance) is further evidence of the significant benefits that flow to the US economy from the Secondary Life Insurance market.
+Extension of these arrangements to the “Life Settlement” market is further evidence of the significant benefits that flow to the US economy from the Secondary Life Insurance market.

-This continued legislative support and consequential additional market exposure clearly bodes well for the continued supply and prosperity of the market for Secondary Life insurance.
+This continued legislative support and consequential additional market exposure clearly bode well for the continued supply and prosperity of the market for Secondary Life insurance.

 About Global Insurance Settlements Funds PLC (GISF)